SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/managed-availability/managed-availability.md

  **Probes**

-The first component is called a Probe.
+The first component is called a  *Probe*  .
 Probes are responsible for taking measurements on the server and collecting data.

 There are three primary categories of probes: recurrent probes, notifications, and checks.
 Recurrent probes are synthetic transactions performed by the system to test the end-to-end user experience.
 Checks are the infrastructure that perform the collection of performance data, including user traffic.
 Checks also measure the collected data against thresholds that are set to determine spikes in user failures, which enable the checks infrastructure to become aware when users are experiencing issues.
 Finally, the notification logic enables the system to take action immediately, based on a critical event, and without having to wait for the results of the data collected by a probe.
 These are typically exceptions or conditions that can be detected and recognized without a large sample set.